mikecarper/meshfirmware/MeshCoreAdvantages.md

 MeshCore uses a pull model where you can pull data from a remote node by request.
 Usually a human is required to have packets go over the network.

+### Noise Floor
+One nice feature of MeshCore is that the repeaters will tell you the noise floor. no guessing if a filter it needed.
+If the floor is below -100 it would benefit from a filter, most likely.

 ### Security
 https://meshtastic.org/blog/that-one-time-at-defcon/
 https://github.com/meshtastic/firmware/pull/7596/commits/b5ee783904329fb3de865ced303fc62983e667c7